infojunkie/qobuz-dlp.py/README.md

 Attributes, methods and parameters have been named as self-explanatory as possible.

 ## A note about Qo-DL
+- `qobuz-dlp` is a continuation of the work started by `qobuz-dlp`, written by vitiko98.
-`qobuz-dl` is inspired in the discontinued Qo-DL-Reborn.
+- `qobuz-dl` is inspired in the discontinued Qo-DL-Reborn.
 This tool uses two modules from Qo-DL: `qopy` and `spoofer`, both written by Sorrow446 and DashLt.

 ## Disclaimer
 * This tool was written for educational purposes.
 I will not be responsible if you use this program in bad faith.
 By using it, you are accepting the [Qobuz API Terms of Use](https://static.qobuz.com/apps/api/QobuzAPI-TermsofUse.pdf).
-* `qobuz-dl` is not affiliated with Qobuz
+* `qobuz-dlp` is not affiliated with Qobuz